uureel/batocera.pro/README.md

 AND THEN RUN IT FROM PORTS<br>
 <br>
 <b></i>HOW TO DELETE: </font></b></i><br>
-Remove the application's folder in /userdata/system/pro/ and the launcher in ports if present, <br>
+Remove the app folder in /userdata/system/pro/ and the launcher in ports if present, <br>
 the icon in the F1-applications menu will disappear after restart.<br>
 <br>
 <img src="https://github.com/uureel/batocera.pro/raw/main/app/pro.PNG" style="width:50%;height:auto;"/>